Pirates vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have covered the runline in all of their previous 10 games (two of those matchups had a runline.
-Pittsburgh and its opponent have finished above the over/under for four games in a row, with the average total established by bookmakers being 9.6.
+- The Pirates have covered the runline in all of their previous 10 games (two of those games had a runline.
+Pittsburgh games have finished above the total five consecutive times, and the average total during this streak was 9.5 runs.

 Pirates Betting Records & Stats

-- The Pirates have an against the spread mark of 10-5-0 in 15 games with a line this season.
+- The Pirates are 10-5-0 against the spread in their 15 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!